gravitational/teleport/rfd/0057-prefill-trusted-cluster-yaml-webui.md

 state: draft
 ---

-# RFD 56 - Prefill Trusted Cluster YAML file from the Web UI
+# RFD 57 - Prefill Trusted Cluster YAML file from the Web UI

 ## What

-Make the Web UI provide a YAML file for adding a trusted cluster with some of the values already filled for the user.
+Improve UX of adding a trusted cluster by making the Web UI provide a YAML file with some of the values already filled for the user.

 ## Why